kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 **Example of rationality:**

 Suppose we have an agent (a software, a person or a machine) playing chess.
 In this context, making the move expected to maximize the chances of winning the game is the right decision.
-This exemplifies rationality because the agent is taking a decision based on reasoning and logic and towards a specifc goal which is winning the game.
+This exemplifies rationality because the agent is taking a decision based on reasoning and logic and towards a specific goal which is winning the game.

 **Another example of rationality**